seanys/seanys.github.io/_pages/about.md

   - /about.html
 ---

-I am Yang Shan(羊山), a PhD candidate in ISEM, National University of Singapore (NUS).
-Currently, I am working on applying DRL to congestion management in the mixed traffic flow environment with connected vehicles and regular vehicles.
-When I was studying at Tongji Unviversity, I also worked on some optimization problems in taxipooling and 2D irregular packing.
+I am Yang Shan (羊山), a PhD candidate in ISEM at the National University of Singapore (NUS).
+Currently, I am working on applying Deep Reinforcement Learning (DRL) to congestion management in mixed traffic flow environments, focusing on both connected and regular vehicles.
+While studying at Tongji University, I also worked on optimization problems in taxi pooling and 2D irregular packing.

 Education
 ======